mnov88/enforcement/SCRIPTS-README.md

 1. Only repairs fields with validation errors (not warnings)
 2. Applies repairs only when field value matches rule condition
 3. Preserves original data structure (no columns added/removed)
-4. Logs every repair with row ID, field, old value, new value
+4. Logs every action (repair or flag) with row ID, field, old value, new value/action

 **Data Modifications:**
 - Changes enum values to schema-compliant alternatives
+- Records flagged-but-unmodified values for manual follow-up
 - Does NOT modify numeric values, free text, or dates
 - Does NOT delete or add rows
 - Does NOT change field names or structure